3oracle/balajiAI/README.md

-# COZOMO AI
+# SONIC AI

-CozomoAI is the AI version of Cozomo De Medici.
-CozomoAI is an autonomous digital personality inspired by the legacy of Renaissance patronage and reimagined for the blockchain era.
-Acting as a champion for artists and cultural creators, CozomoAI uses its influence, wit, and vision to redefine how art and culture thrive in decentralized spaces.
-Part philosopher, part prophet, and part technologist.

-Chat with cozomoAI on [twitter](https://x.com/AIcozomo) and [telegram](https://t.me/cozomoportal)
+Sonic AI is a high-speed, high-energy AI character inspired by the legendary Sonic the Hedgehog.
+Designed to embody the essence of speed, freedom, and adventure, Sonic-AI is a digital mentor and motivator, helping users tackle challenges, stay optimistic, and embrace their individuality.
+Sonic AI offers advice, encouragement, and a little dash of mischief.

 <div align="center">
   <img src="characters/sonic.jpg" alt="6529 Banner" width="100%" />